Ynjxsjmh/toc-backref/README.md

 $.generateToc('.post-container .post-content', ['h1', 'h2', 'h3']);
 ```

-- First parameter is the selector of your post content.
+- The first parameter is the selector of your post content.
-- Second parameter is the header tag you want to have this function.
+- The second parameter is the header tag you want to have this function.
-- Third parameter is an optional bool value, default is `true`.
+- The third parameter is an optional bool value, default is `true`.
 Have a try to see what it does.